Understanding Bloodborne Pathogens

 Hepatitis B virus (HBV)

-Hepatitis B can cause severe damage to the liver and can even lead to death.
+Hepatitis B can cause severe damage to the liver.
+It can even lead to death.

 A vaccine is available to help prevent hepatitis B infection.
-This vaccine is given as 3 injections over a period of time.
+This vaccine is given as 3 shots over a period of time.

 Adults who aren't vaccinated and are exposed at work to another person's blood or body fluids can be given medicine or a vaccine after the exposure.
 This helps prevent infection from developing.